- May 12, 2022

 Which Contents and Functions Can Be Personalized?

 Where can the offerings and customer experiences be personalized in B2B ecommerce?
 Short answer: At all touch points along the customer journey.
+There are several ecommerce personalization examples to draw inspiration from.
 Let’s look at some typical aspects of B2B commerce.

 B2B buyers must find the relevant products and information quickly without clicking through lists containing thousands of items.
 They must be able to search by technical specifications or product numbers, or find a product via the scanned barcode.

 To achieve this, the search must be efficient and personalized.
 It must only show buyers the available products or those that suit their specific requirements.
-The search can be adapted manually via rules, or automatically based on the search and order history.
+The search can be adapted manually via rules, such as using rules-based personalization, or automatically based on the search and order history.

 Product catalogs and lists